bijoutrouvaille/oppeosdocs/help/howto/merchant.md

 ![Merchant10](/help/howto/Merchant10.png)

-And That's it.
-Select the "Design and Develop an Oppeo" Button or use the Hamburger (lines) in the upper left to navigate to another page at Oppeos.io
+And that's it.
+Select the "Design and Develop an Oppeo" button or use the Hamburger (lines) in the upper left to navigate to another page at Oppeos.io

 Next, [Design and Develop an Oppeo](/help/howto/oppeo.md)